 What to expect from Mad Max?
 World Series goes to Game 7

+A matchup devoid of late-inning drama that's threatening to set a record low for television ratings has suddenly turned into must-see TV.

+"Maybe not how we drew it up in terms of how we got there, but it doesn't take away the opportunity we have to win the World Series," Houston Astros manager AJ Hinch said.

-Zack Greinke, acquired by Houston in late July for exactly these situations, pitching for the Astros.
+Zack Greinke, acquired by Houston in late July for exactly these situations, starts Wednesday night for the Astros.

 "A little excited about it at the moment, but we'll see," Greinke said.